MaxRtmSk/nodejs-caesar-cipher/README.md

 # Caesar cipher

+Program for encrypting and decrypting text using the Caesar cipher.

 ## Downloading

 ```
 git clone {repository URL}
 ```

 ## Running Caesar cipher

+From command line in folder src run

 ```
-npm start
+  node my-caesar-cli (with arguments)
 ```

 ## Arguments that can be attached

 -s, --shift: a shift

 -i, --input: an input file

 -o, --output: an output file

--a, --action: an action encode/decode
+-a, --action: an action encode/decodee

-Usage example:
+## Usage example:

   -a (--action) is encode
 >$ node my-caesar-cli -a encode -s 7 -i "./input.txt" -o "./output.txt"